Earn this degree 100% online!

 Learning Format for CTE Concentration

-Our Bachelor of Applied Arts and Sciences (BAAS) Concentration in Career and Technology Education is designed to be completed 100% online, with students completing assignments, readings, tests and projects throughout the semester.
+Our BAAS, Concentration in Career and Technology Education is designed to be completed 100% online, with students completing assignments, readings, tests and projects throughout the semester.
 Because our class lectures are recorded with Mediasite, you'll be able to attend class when it's convenient for you, rather than having to sit in front of your computer at a specific time.
 ENMU uses Mediasite, Canvas and Adobe Collaborate so you'll have plenty of opportunity to connect with your professor and other students taking the same classes.

 Faculty and Advising for Career and Technical Education Majors